MarketMove was created to solve the main issues currently plaguing crypto:

 - CEXes operate on a custodial framework, meaning that they have full access to users’ private keys and, subsequently, assets.

-- DEXes use a non-custodial framework, meaning that investors never give up control over their funds and private keys.
+- DEXes use a non-custodial framework, meaning that holders never give up control over their funds and private keys.
 For DEXes, it’s impossible to pause withdrawals or take funds from your wallet, even if the exchange itself terminates its operations.

 This is precisely why CEXes are prone to cyberattacks, while DEXes are by definition unhackable.
 Despite this, centralized exchanges remain more popular.